 How many times have you dreamed of finding a treasure that was buried?
 Or perhaps your just interested in reading stories about lost treasures.
 Whatever your interest, this page, and my entire website has the information you need to wet your appetite.

 If you do plan on searching for a cache there are two things you need to do.
 First, do more research, and second, buy a metal detector if you do not own one.

 Professional treasure hunters never begin their search without first doing the necessary research about the treasure they want to search for.
 You need to the same.
 Gather all the information you can, use the stories below as a starting point, research them further, and then begin your search.

 As for a metal detector.
 You do not need an expensive detector.
-There are reputable detectors that sell for approximately $225.
+You can buy a decent detector new, for anywhere between $250-$350.
 Learn how your detector works, study the owners manual, and you will be rewarded with years of adventure.